ImperialCollegeLondon/virtual_ecosystem/docs/source/api/abiotic.md

 radiation balance, the energy balance, the water balance and the atmospheric CO2 balance.

-Each of the soil sub-modules has its own API reference page.
+Each of the abiotic sub-modules has its own API reference page:

+* The {mod}`~virtual_rainforest.models.abiotic.model` submodule instantiates the
+  AbioticModel class which consolidates the functionality of the abiotic module into a single class, which the high level functions of the Virtual Rainforest can then use.